 2025 CHS Americas Training Day

-Join us for an enriching training day on October 13, 2025, presented by the Center for Hydrogen Safety, complementing the 2025 CHS Americas Conference.
+Join us for an enriching training day on October 13, 2025, presented by the Center for Hydrogen Safety, complementing the 2025 CHS Americas Conference and the 2025 Hydrogen Innovation and Technology Conference.
 Discover the essential safety skills needed to navigate the dynamic hydrogen market.
-Our workshop offers six different courses designed to empower you with practical knowledge:
+Our training day offers seven different courses designed to empower you with practical knowledge:

 Don't miss this opportunity to enhance your skills and stay ahead in the rapidly evolving field of hydrogen technology.
 Your expertise matters, and we're here to help you thrive.
 Register for the training day by adding the courses to your conference registration, or register for the training day only through the conference registration.